What is Consular Processing?

-As a foreign national, once you have had your lawful permanent resident application (green card application) approved, you are not yet finished with the process.
-You must still complete your application, and a formal interview, at a consulate abroad.
+As a foreign national, you are still working on the process once you have approved your lawful permanent resident (green card) application.
+You must complete your application and a formal interview at a consulate abroad.
 Going through this process will enable you to obtain your green card legally and thus enter the United States without further issue.

-There are a number of issues to consider in consular processing.
+There are several issues to consider in consular processing.

-If you are an illegal immigrant who is currently located in the United States, then you are likely to be precluded from re-entering the country after leaving (for a period of years).
-You may be able to avoid this issue by applying for a waiver, so it’s important that you consult a qualified attorney about this possibility before leaving the country.
+Suppose you are an illegal immigrant who is currently located in the United States.
+In that case, you will likely be precluded from re-entering the country after leaving (for years).
+You may be able to avoid this issue by applying for a waiver, so you must consult a qualified attorney about this possibility before leaving the country.

-If you are a foreign national who is outside of the United States, you should remain out of the country until you have undergone consular processing and obtained lawful permanent resident status.
+Suppose you are a foreign national who is outside of the United States.
+In that case, you should remain out of the country until you have undergone consular processing and obtained lawful permanent resident status.
 Otherwise, you could be subject to penalties.
-For example, if you enter the United States on a tourist visa and attempt to “adjust your status,” then you may have your lawful permanent resident status denied on the basis of visa fraud.
+For example, if you enter the United States on a tourist visa and attempt to “adjust your status,” your lawful permanent resident status may be denied based on visa fraud.

 Consular Interview